Equivariant algebraic K-theory of G-rings: Equivariant -theory of Galois extensions

 In the proof of \myref{equiv chain} we showed that for a $G$-ring $S$, the category of $S$-modules with semilinear $G$-action is equivalent to the homotopy fixed point category $\cat(\tG, \Mod(S))^G$.
 Thus we have the following proposition.

 \begin{proposition}\mylabel{galois descent} Suppose $R\ra S$ is a Galois ring extension with Galois group $G$.
 Then there is an equivalence of categories \end{proposition}

 Suppose $R\ra S$ is faithfully flat.
 Then an $R$-module $M$ is finitely generated projective if and only if the $S$-module $M\ox_R S$ is finitely generated projective (see \cite[Prop.
 2.12.]{fields}).
-Therefore, the equivalence of categories mentioned above restrict to the corresponding categories of finitely generated projective modules, and we obtain the following analogue of \myref{galois descent}.
+Therefore, the equivalence of categories mentioned above restricts to an equivalence between the corresponding categories of finitely generated projective modules, and we obtain the following analogue of \myref{galois descent}.

 \begin{proposition}\mylabel{proj galois descent} Suppose $R\ra S$ is a Galois ring extension with Galois group $G$.
 Then there is an equivalence of categories \end{proposition}

 This leads to the following theorem, which says that for a $G$-Galois extension $R\ra S$, the $G$-fixed point spectrum of the $G$-equivariant $K$-theory of $S$ is the same as the nonequivariant $K$-theory spectrum of the fixed ring $S^G=R$.